ndaniels/Ammolite/README.md

 ./Ammolite compress --source list/of/sdf/files/to/compress --target name/of/new/database

-Short options may also be used.
+If an existing Ammolite database is given as the target the SDF files in source will be appended to the existing database.

-Optionally a number of threads can be specified using
+Optionally a maximum number of threads can be specified using

---threads 12
+--threads <number of threads>

 To use JVM settings other than the default (Usually to increase the RAM available to the JVM) replace './Ammolite' with